CipherKill/Lightworks-React/README.md

-# Lightworks React based project
+# The story of SAM